victoriacheng15/website/blog/2022/12-21-react-hooks-usereducer/index.md

 export default App;
 ```

 Overall, the useReducer hook is a great tool for managing the state of a React application.
-By using this hook, you can easily update and access to state of their application with minimal code.
+By using this hook, you can easily update and access to state of the application with minimal code.

 I also searched for reasons why use `useReducer` instead of `useState` for curiosity.
 I found this article _3 Reasons to useReducer() over useState()_ and one of the reasons is _next state depends on the previous_.
 This makes sense.

 The `initialState` is an object, so if you update one of the properties, the property value will change.
 Next time, you update one of the properties, it will always be based on the previous value.

 Remember the `updater` function from [React Hooks - useState](https://victoriacheng15.vercel.app/blog/react-hooks-usestate#something-strange-maybe) blog?
-If the state depends on the previous value, you would need to write `setCount(prevCount => prevCount + 1)` for example, otherwise, the state value may be behave strange.
+If the state depends on the previous value, you would need to write `setCount(prevCount => prevCount + 1)` for example, otherwise, the state value may behave strangely.

 In the end, both `useReducer` and `useState` hooks have their pros and cons.
-Choose the ones that works well or the best for the app!
+Choose the ones that work well or the best for the app!

 ## Resources